rkruger01/warframe_market_parser/README.md

         cookie = [your cookie goes here]

 4. Run the application
-- Run main.exe, which will automatically take the information placed in the configuration file and store it internally.
+- Run dist/main.exe, which will automatically take the information placed in the configuration file and store it internally.
 - Once the application has loaded, press `Start` to have the application automatically contact warframe.market.
 - The application will display the items and prices that it is fetching, and store them in a .csv file called `prices.csv`.